SagarBapodara/Skin-Cancer-Detection-CNN-Transfer-Learning/README.md

 ## Acknowledgements

-- We appreciate the contributions of the open-source machine learning community and the help and references received from platforms such as Stack Overflow, Kaggle, Stack Exchange, etc. in resolving many errors and bugs.
+- I appreciate the contributions of the open-source machine learning community and the help and references received from platforms such as Stack Overflow, Kaggle, Stack Exchange, etc., in resolving many errors and bugs.